DKurilo/hbpc/README.md

 ## How it works

 You need to write a program in your computer memory.
 Use a pen, write an instruction, if the instruction requires data, the next cell is for the data.
 Surely, you can code instructions and use numbers for them.
 And if you want to show how stack overflow or any other simple vulnerabilities work you need to write code near the instruction, but it's easier for a child to use instruction names instead of code.
 Place the memory in your computer.
 First cell is in the working window.
 And "turn on"!
 Empty cell is "nop" instruction, so you can just go to the next instruction.
 Read the instruction in working window.
 If it's a single instruction (like nop) do what you need to do as you are a CPU.
 If it's one or more operand instruction, move to the next block and read data.
-Then perform the action you can use a separate piece of paper to make calculations.
+Then perform the action.
+You can use a separate piece of paper to make calculations.
 If you want to use two or more operand instructions, it's possible that you need to upgrade your CPU and use more inner registers.

 ## Instruction set